tdimiduk/clifun/README.md

 ```
 python examples/basic.py --a 1 --b hi
 ```
-clattr will construct this object
+clifun will construct this object
 ```
 Basic(a=1, b='hi')
 ```